Blue Ridge Area Waterfalls

 Located in the Raven Cliffs Wilderness Area in Helen, the trail to Raven Cliffs Falls is 2.5 miles.
 The trail follows cascading Dodd Creek upstream to the cliffs.
 Use extreme caution.

-Located in the Cooper Creek Scenic Area about one hour from Blue Ridge, Sea Creek Falls consists of two series of steep cascades and is an easy walk of less than 0.1 mile.
+Located in the Coopers Creek Scenic Area about one hour from Blue Ridge, Sea Creek Falls consists of two series of steep cascades and is an easy walk of less than 0.1 mile.